Psychedelic/dab-docs/docs/token-list/getting-started.md

 getTokenDetails()
 ```

-This call returns one object with the metadata of the specific NFT queried.
+This call returns one object with the metadata of the specific token queried.